jrnewell/disk-arbitration-agent/README.md

 ![unreadble disk dialog](https://raw.githubusercontent.com/jrnewell/disk-arbitration-agent/master/images/dialog.png)

 This annoyance occurs if you are running a dual-boot system where your Windows disks are running on a RAID setup (e.g. Intel ICH9R).
-OS X will display two more of these dialogs on every bootup because it cannot read the RAID disks properly.  ``/etc/fstat`` does seem to be effective in ignoring the disks because OS X will not assign a UUID for these disk since they are unreadable.
+OS X will display two more of these dialogs on every bootup because it cannot read the RAID disks properly.  ``/etc/fstat`` does not seem to be effective in ignoring the disks because OS X will not assign a UUID for these disk since they are unreadable.
 To overcome this limitation, I added an option to DiskArbitrationAgent to not display a dialog message if the disk is unreadble and is a SATA drive.
 Otherwise, it behaves the same as Apple's version.

 The code is modifed from Apple's Open Source repository for version 10.10.3.